cliffbueno/SF_microbe_methane/README.md

-# SF Salinity OTU functions
+# Functions and analysis of microbes & CH4 with wetland salinity

+Analysis of 16S rRNA taxa & functional guilds in wetland metagenomes along a salinity gradient in the SF Bay & Delta.
+Variation of interest in taxa and functions with soil CH4 fluxes, salinity, and wetland restoration.

 ## Overview

 **Purpose**

-Analysis of 16S rRNA taxa & functional guilds in wetland metagenomes along a salinity gradient in the SF Bay & Delta.
-Variation of interest in taxa and functions with soil CH4 fluxes, salinity, and wetland restoration.

 This repo is project handoff primarily containing complex plotting / subsetting functions.
 Complex modeling functions are not yet shared here, and additional python functions / notebooks also are not yet shared.
 This is absolutely gradware: "clean enough" to be followed, not much more.
 May have bugs, caveat emptor.